vertuam/anomalyDetectionInEventLogs/README.md

 # anomalyDetectionInEventLogs
 On the use of online clustering for anomaly detection in event logs

-# anomalyDetectionInEventLogs
-On the use of online clustering for anomaly detection in event logs

 • Datasets:
     – 8 process models1 ranging different behaviors (note that we will have additional models representing the drifted      behavior from the refer- ence model)<br/>
     – 6 types of anomalies + 1 version with all anomalies concurrently<br/>